FlowFuse/flowfuse/docs/user/project-settings.md

-# Project Settings
+# Instance Settings

-The Project Settings allow you to customize many aspects of your Node-RED runtime.
+The Instance Settings allow you to customize many aspects of your Node-RED runtime.

-Project Settings are split into a number of sections:
+Instance Settings are split into a number of sections:

  - [General](#general)
  - [Environment](#environment)